nuralogix/dfx-api-snippets-python/dfxpythonclient/addData.md

         action = 'CHUNK::PROCESS'
 ```

-Now we the body part of the HTTP request using this information and append the data to `self.chunks` which buffers all the data that needs to be sent.
+Now we build the body of the HTTP request using this information and append the
+data to `self.chunks` which buffers all the data that needs to be sent.

-*Note: The properties file may have different field names based on different versions so you might need to change those field names.
-For example, the `chunkNumber` maybe `chunk_number` in a different DFX SDK version*
+*Note: The properties file may have different field names based on different
+versions of the DFX SDK that produced it so you might need to change those
+field names.
+For example, the `chunkNumber` maybe `chunk_number` etc.*

 ```python
     chunkOrder = properties['chunkNumber']